Mutlaq0/FirnasPy/README.md

-# 🐍 FirnasPy: Python Programming Course @ FirnasTech
+# 🐍 FirnasPy: Python Programming Course @FirnasTech

 Welcome to the official **FirnasTech Python Programming Course**!
 This course is designed for beginners and early-stage coders to build a strong foundation in Python, problem-solving, and hands-on coding through weekly projects.